-Media refers to the actual audio payload portion of a call.
+Media refers to the actual audio payload part of a call.
 For more information about ConnexCS media servers, see RTP Servers.

 RTP on Wikipedia

-RTCP (RTP Control Protocol) does not carry any actual data payload, but helps with delivery.
-RTCP is used to report on media quality statstics after the call is completed.
+RTCP (RTP Control Protocol) doesn't carry any actual data payload but helps with delivery.
+Use RTCP to report on media quality statistics after call completion.

 ConnexCS Media Servers¶